lambdahands/opticlj/README.md

 # opticlj

-opticlj is a Clojure expectation testing (also known as snapshot testing) library.
+opticlj is a Clojure(Script) expectation testing (also known as snapshot testing) library.

 ## Rationale